ray-project/enhancements/reps/2023-07-20-torch-trainer-apis.md

 In this proposal, we provide a few common utilties that the user can use directly in their training code to configure the `Trainer` object.

 - `get_devices` - Returns a list of devices to use for training.
-- `prepare_trainer` - Validates that the `Trainer` object is configured correctly to be compatible with Ray Train.
+- `prepare_trainer` - Validates and/or makes modifications so that the `Trainer` object is configured correctly to be compatible with Ray Train.
 - `RayDDPStrategy`, `RayFSDPStrategy`, `RayDeepSpeedStrategy` - `LightningStrategy`s for different training strategies that are compatible with Ray Train.
 - `RayEnvironment` - A `LightningEnvironment` that is compatible with Ray Train.